openstack-archive/deb-python-xstatic/docs/source/packaging.rst

 * Edit xstatic/pkg/foobar/__init__.py and update all information there appropriately (see the comments there and also the hints below).
   Most stuff from there will get reused by setup.py.
-  Do not forget to use some appropriate class name.
 * Edit setup.py:

-  - You need to change the "from xstatic.pkg..." appropriately to import your class.
+  - You need to change the "from xstatic.pkg import ... as xs" appropriately to import your package.
   - Review the rest of it, but most stuff should be fine as it just reuses stuff from XStatic metadata.
 * Edit MANIFEST.in and change the recursive-include statement there to refer